Handmade Songs

 Handmade Songs (stylized as Handmade Songs by Tori Kelly) is the first extended play (EP) by American singer Tori Kelly.
 The EP was released on May 1, 2012, through the record label Toraay Records.

 The EP was preceded by the single "Confetti".
 Handmade Songs by Tori Kelly debuted and peaked at number 9 on the US Top Heatseekers.

 Track listing

+All tracks are written and produced by Tori Kelly.